Raspberry Pi Project PageLast on January 06 2022

 AT+CGNSCMD=0,"$PMTK220,200*2C" OKThe next thing was to see if we could push the chip any further.
 Would it support 10Hz?
 So I sent it the PMTK command to update 10 times a second.

-AT+CGNSCMD=0,"$PMTK220,100*2F" OKVoila, the time stamp being shown from the output data, was going up in 0.1s.
+AT+CGNSCMD=0,"$PMTK220,100*2F" OKVoila, the time stamp being shown from the output data, was going up in 0.1s steps.
 Brilliant.
-This meant that the GPS HAT would provide data at 10Hz, which is what was needed for more accurate data capture.
-1Hz wouldnt have been a high enough update speed, imagine how far the car would travel at 150MPH in just 1 second.
-I did then try even higher update frequencies, but the SIM868 chip just replied with an OK, and the timestamp didnt increase, so it's definitely topped out at 10Hz.
+This meant that the GPS HAT would provide GPS position data at 10Hz, which is what was needed for more accurate data capture.
+1Hz would not have been a high enough update rate, imagine how far the car would travel at 150MPH in just 1 second.
+I did then try even higher update frequencies, but the SIM868 chip just replied with an OK, and the timestamp didnt increase, so it's definitely topped out at 10Hz (10 times a second)

 This animated GIF shows the Waveshare HAT, running at 10Hz, and the green LED flashes on and off to show it sending the data through the UART to the Pi.

-Coding with PythonSo the next step was to put a Python script together, to send the startup codes to the HAT board, rather than use a minicom terminal session, and I had a go at writing my first Python script.
-What became clear, was that the HAT needed a certain amount of time between commands sent to it, for it to process them, and after a bit of experimentation, I managed to come up with a working script that initialised the HAT's GPS module, programmed it to send updates at 10 times a second (10Hz) and capture the data being returned, which in turn was saved to a text file.
+Coding with PythonSo the next step was to put a Python script together, to send the PMTK startup codes to the HAT board, rather than use a minicom terminal session, and so I had a go at writing my first Python script.

 NMEA OutputEvery update from the GPS chip, involves information output in what are known as sentences.
 Each sentence encodes specific pieces of information seperated by commas, which has a different meaning based on the first 5 (or so) characters.
 The exact specification is proprietary, but there is a particularly good online reference if you're curious.
 Luckily, the pynmea2 library takes care of much of this for us.
 There is a python library already written for interpreting the NMEA sentences sent from the GPS HAT, so you will need to install this and include the library in the Python, and experiment with reading the data back and making sense of it.